agonzalezro/agonzalezro.github.io/_content/pages/about.rst

 .. include:: age.inc

-My name is Alexandre González, I am a |age| years old Spanish developer currently working in Holland, exactly in Groningen at Paylogic_.
+My name is Alexandre González, I am a |age| years old Spanish developer currently working in UK, exactly in London at GreenManGaming_.

+I always wanted to travel, so before coming to London I was working in Groningen, a beautiful place in Holland with my excolleagues of Paylogic_.

 .. image:: me.jpg
    :alt: Photo of Alexandre González